reshinto/hft_notes/README.md

     - HFT systems may adopt hybrid architectures that combine multiple design patterns and technologies.
     - For example, a hybrid architecture may leverage microservices for flexibility and scalability while incorporating event-driven messaging for fast and asynchronous communication between components.

+## Common Databases

+- HFT firms typically use databases that offer high performance, low latency, and efficient data storage and retrieval capabilities.
+- The choice of database depends on the specific requirements of the trading system.
+- It's important to note that HFT firms may employ a combination of databases within their trading systems, each serving different purposes.
+- The choice of database depends on factors such as data volume, data access patterns, latency requirements, scalability, and specific use cases within the trading system.

+### Here are some commonly used databases in HFT trading systems:

+1. In-Memory Databases
+    - In-memory databases store data in the main memory (RAM) of the server, allowing for extremely fast data access and processing.
+    - These databases eliminate the latency associated with disk-based storage systems and can handle large volumes of real-time data with low latency.
+    - Examples
+        - Redis
+        - Apache Ignite
+        - VoltDB

+2. Time-Series Databases
+    - Time-series databases are optimized for storing and querying time-stamped data, such as market data and trade information.
+    - They provide efficient compression, indexing, and querying mechanisms specifically tailored for time-series data.
+    - Examples
+        - InfluxDB
+        - Prometheus
+        - Kdb+ (a Tick Database, a columnar-based database, and a Time-Series Database.)
+          - KDB+ is often referred to as a Tick Database because it excels at efficiently storing and processing tick data, which consists of individual trade or quote updates capturing price, volume, and other attributes of financial instruments.
+            - Its design is optimized to handle high volumes of time-stamped data, making it well-suited for tick-by-tick data storage and retrieval.
+          - At the same time, KDB+ is a columnar-based database.
+            - It organizes data in a column-oriented fashion, which offers advantages such as efficient compression, faster query performance, and improved data locality for analytical operations.
+            - The columnar structure allows for efficient storage and retrieval of large volumes of data, including time-series data, making it well-suited for handling financial market data.
+          - Furthermore, KDB+ is specifically designed to handle time-series data, making it a Time-Series Database.
+            - It provides specialized features and functions for managing and analyzing time-stamped data, such as handling irregular time intervals, time-based aggregations, and windowing operations.
+            - Its time-series capabilities enable efficient storage, retrieval, and analysis of data with temporal dependencies, which is a critical requirement in many financial applications.
+          - In summary, KDB+ can be described as a Tick Database due to its ability to handle tick data, a columnar-based database due to its column-oriented storage structure, and a Time-Series Database due to its specialized features for managing time-stamped data.

+3. Columnar Databases
+    - Columnar databases store data in a column-wise fashion, which allows for efficient compression and high-speed data retrieval.
+    - They are suitable for handling large volumes of historical data and conducting complex analytical queries.
+    - Examples
+        - Apache Cassandra
+        - Apache HBase
+        - ClickHouse
+        - Kdb+ (a Tick Database, a columnar-based database, and a Time-Series Database.)
+          - KDB+ is often referred to as a Tick Database because it excels at efficiently storing and processing tick data, which consists of individual trade or quote updates capturing price, volume, and other attributes of financial instruments.
+            - Its design is optimized to handle high volumes of time-stamped data, making it well-suited for tick-by-tick data storage and retrieval.
+          - At the same time, KDB+ is a columnar-based database.
+            - It organizes data in a column-oriented fashion, which offers advantages such as efficient compression, faster query performance, and improved data locality for analytical operations.
+            - The columnar structure allows for efficient storage and retrieval of large volumes of data, including time-series data, making it well-suited for handling financial market data.
+          - Furthermore, KDB+ is specifically designed to handle time-series data, making it a Time-Series Database.
+            - It provides specialized features and functions for managing and analyzing time-stamped data, such as handling irregular time intervals, time-based aggregations, and windowing operations.
+            - Its time-series capabilities enable efficient storage, retrieval, and analysis of data with temporal dependencies, which is a critical requirement in many financial applications.
+          - In summary, KDB+ can be described as a Tick Database due to its ability to handle tick data, a columnar-based database due to its column-oriented storage structure, and a Time-Series Database due to its specialized features for managing time-stamped data.

+4. Tick Databases
+    - Tick databases are designed to handle high-frequency data, such as individual trade or quote updates (ticks).
+    - These databases can efficiently store and retrieve large volumes of tick data with low latency.
+    - Examples
+        - OneTick
+        - kdb+/q (a Tick Database, a columnar-based database, and a Time-Series Database.)
+          - KDB+ is often referred to as a Tick Database because it excels at efficiently storing and processing tick data, which consists of individual trade or quote updates capturing price, volume, and other attributes of financial instruments.
+            - Its design is optimized to handle high volumes of time-stamped data, making it well-suited for tick-by-tick data storage and retrieval.
+          - At the same time, KDB+ is a columnar-based database.
+            - It organizes data in a column-oriented fashion, which offers advantages such as efficient compression, faster query performance, and improved data locality for analytical operations.
+            - The columnar structure allows for efficient storage and retrieval of large volumes of data, including time-series data, making it well-suited for handling financial market data.
+          - Furthermore, KDB+ is specifically designed to handle time-series data, making it a Time-Series Database.
+            - It provides specialized features and functions for managing and analyzing time-stamped data, such as handling irregular time intervals, time-based aggregations, and windowing operations.
+            - Its time-series capabilities enable efficient storage, retrieval, and analysis of data with temporal dependencies, which is a critical requirement in many financial applications.
+          - In summary, KDB+ can be described as a Tick Database due to its ability to handle tick data, a columnar-based database due to its column-oriented storage structure, and a Time-Series Database due to its specialized features for managing time-stamped data.
+        - TickVault

+5. Relational Databases
+    - Although not as commonly used for ultra-low-latency applications, some HFT firms may still employ relational databases for certain aspects of their trading systems, such as trade settlement, risk management, or reporting.
+Examples include MySQL, PostgreSQL, and Oracle Database.

+6. NoSQL Databases
+    - NoSQL databases provide flexible, scalable, and high-performance storage solutions for handling large volumes of unstructured or semi-structured data.
+They are often used for storing non-time-sensitive data or supporting back-office functions.
+Examples include MongoDB, Apache Cassandra, and Amazon DynamoDB.

 ## Common limitations or barriers of entry

 1. Capital Requirements